outpost-os/sentry-kernel/CONTRIBUTING.md

   ensure developers are following licensing criteria for their contributions, and documented with a ``Signed-off-by`` line in commits.

 * Sentry kernel development workflow is supported on Linux, macOS, and Windows.
-Windows workflow.

 * Source code for the project is maintained in the GitHub repo: https://github.com/outpost-os/sentry-kernel